 I am interested in the political economy of 21st Century dams, their funding, their beneficiaries and their costs.
 I have particularly focused on dams’ planning processes and how the international level translates into patterns of winners and losers in specific geographies.
 I am especially interested in the role of ideology here.
 Are high modernist rationales still prevalent and influential in dam justifications and planning practices?
 I have published a number of articles on this theme and am pursuing a book project with Oxford University Press.

 Past doctoral research at the University of Oxford supervised by Professor Soares de Oliveira (2014-2018)

-My research asked why and how this resurgence is happening.
-It does this through taking three representative cases of recent hydropower projects in Rwanda and Tanzania, the Nyabarongo, Rusumo and Steigler’s Gorge hydropower projects.
-Through these cases the thesis explores a range of financiers and builders in this phase of hydropower, including actors from India, the World Bank and Brazil respectively.
+My research asked why and how the dam building resurgence is happening.
+It took three representative cases of recent hydropower projects in Rwanda and Tanzania, the Nyabarongo, Rusumo and Stiegler’s Gorge hydropower projects.
+Through these cases the thesis explores a range of financiers and builders in this phase of hydropower, including the World Bank and actors from India and Brazil respectively.

 At an international level, the research examines the rationales behind these governments and institutions engagement in African dam-building and the practises they adopt.
 At a national level it explores the histories of these projects and their context in Rwanda and Tanzania’s energy sectors.
 This includes how the three case studies fit into the planning of new electricity generation projects in the two countries.
 The dam project’s locale is also interrogated.
 The inclusion of communities in knowledge-production and decision-making is assessed, as is the planners’ understandings of each dam’s local socio-environmental context.
-These three levels contribute to an understanding of the rationales and practises of this latest phase of resurgent hydropower.
+These three levels generate an understanding of the rationales and practises of this latest phase of resurgent hydropower.